eichin/thok-kphotoalbum-grep/kpa-grep.1.ronn.md

     we have a path but it doesn't exist, fail, but consider changing that if we find a use that would involve creating the expected one.)

+  * `--check-hashes`:
+    KPhotoAlbum stores an `image.md5sum` attribute which is useful for deduplicating images on import.
+In theory it is also useful for detecting (random, not adversarial) image corruption; this scans the archive and re-checksums the on-disk images, and outputs the path of any mismatch.
+(Supports `--relative` and `--print0`.)

 ## EXAMPLES

 `kpa-grep --tag office --since "last month" | tar cf office-pics.tar --files-from=-`